anirudh-chhangani/rumq/rumq-broker/design/router.md

 bloating the memory per inactive connection with the hope that the reconnection will happen soon

+Subscriptions can go back in time like kafka

 Router should scale across threads, processes and machines
 ---------------------